Science: Course Catalog - High School

 Improve scientific evaluation skills and apply them to the study of Earth’s physical geography and dynamic processes.

 Discover tools that allow for the study of Earth and its further exploration.
-The content includes, but not be limited to, the following:

 the nature of science,